Before a Job Interview: How To Conduct an Informational Interview.

 In the world of professional development, the expression “informational interviews” made a spectacular career.
 How to get proper information about the positions of interest to you in an industry sector or a company that you never worked for to improve on your career prospects and advance your career?

 An informational interview is the answer!
-According to the common consensus, the best way to research your potential future employers and gain advantage in the job interviews is to conduct informational interviews.
+According to the common consensus, the best way to research your potential future employers and gain a competitive advantage in the job interviews is to conduct informational interviews.

 This research method will not only give you a better picture of the workplace you are applying to, but is also an efficient method to learn about the employer’s values and modus operandi and, as such, a way to win the competition and get the job.

 Unfortunately, scheduling informational interviews is easier said than done.
 How to contact a person whom you’ve never met before and persuade them to give you insightful information?
 Especially when you are an introvert?

 How to persuade them to spend time answering your questions?
 How to make sure that they tell you the truth instead of just sugarcoating their boss?

 The Fear of Approaching Strangers For Informational Interviews: It’s an Atavism!

 At the end of the day, the fear of approaching strangers is our natural, inborn atavism.
 In the old days, it was plain dangerous!
 No wonder that until this day, we feel an internal blockade when it comes to reaching out to new people.